z4nr34l/nemo/README.md

 # next-easy-middlewares

 `next-easy-middlewares` is a simple utility for creating path-based middleware in Next.js applications.
-Simplify multi-middleware management in few easy steps.
+Simplify multi-middleware management and reduce general boilerplate in few easy steps with that package.

 ## Installation